-While my tropical fruit salad is perfect for brunches or afternoon teas it would also be fantastic at wedding and baby showers.
-While I originally made tropical fruit salad for a family potluck lunch, I have since made it as a side for dinner and afternoon snacks.
-Tropical fruit salad makes a great side for my basic oven roasted chicken.
+While my fruit salad is perfect for brunches or afternoon teas it would also be fantastic at wedding and baby showers.
+I originally made tropical fruit salad for a family potluck lunch, I have since made it as a side for dinner and afternoon snacks.
+Fruit salad makes a great side for my basic oven roasted chicken.
 The kids just can not seem to get enough of it!

 Have you ever made tropical fruit salad?
 How do you make it?

 Have a great day!

 This post may or may not contain referral links.
 Please read my disclosure policy here.